ryanlevell/spring-optimistic-locking/README.md

 1. Add a `version` column to your table.
 2. Annotate the `Entity` column with `@Version`.
-3. Catch `StaleStateExcetion` when conflicts occur.
+3. Catch `OptimisticLockingFailureException` when conflicts occur.
 4. Re-fetch the row to get the latest state and try the update again.

 ### Database
+Hibernate logging is turned on.
+Review the logs to see how the version column is being automatically added to update queries.

 H2 is used and can be viewed at `localhost:8080/h2-console`.

 The table `MY_TABLE` starts with the following row in `data.sql`: